vyom18/Hacktoberfest-2021/JavaScript-Programs/guess-random-value/README.md

 # Guess Random Value

-This is the simple typescript code where random number is generate and check the input is equal to generated number or not.
+This is the simple javascript code where random number is generate and check the input is equal to generated number or not.

 ## Functions Documentation